 Since governing equations are nonlinear, iterations are required to solve the equations.

 Temperature contours: Is the flow well-mixed at the end of the adiabatic mixing section?

-Velocity vectors in the first section showing flow development.
+Velocity vectors in the first section: Do you see any flow development?
+Squint hard!

 Temperature variation along pipe axis.
 Symbols represent experimental values.